Aandsliv/aandsliv/README.md

 Add a file in the directory `src/_posts/`.
 It must have the format `YYYY-MM-DD-<TITLE>.md`.
 E.g., `2024-01-03-the-meaning-of-life.md`.
+This will be both the link and the title shown on the page.

 Additionally, the file must begin with
 ```md